 A traumatic brain injury can also happen because of a violent attack.
 In Tennessee, property owners have a duty to take reasonable measures to prevent attacks from occurring on their property.
 Attacks are especially likely at any location where money is frequently exchanged, such as a retail store or bank.

 The parking lots, alleyways, and any common areas owned with other tenants must be secured, in addition to the lobbies and the inside of the premises.
 Some common security measures include adequate lighting, video cameras, and the use of security guards.

 If someone suffers a traumatic brain injury, the property owner and anyone responsible for the maintenance of the property can be sued for the victim’s medical bills and surgeries, rehabilitative care, medications, lost wages, physical pain, and emotional suffering.
 At the Rocky McElhaney Law Firm, our Nashville premises liability attorneys fight for victims who suffer a traumatic brain injury or any type of injury when property owners fail to protect their customers and visitors.
-For strong legal help, please schedule an appointment with one of our Gladiators in Suits in Nashville, Gallatin, or Knoxville by calling 615-246-5549 or filling out our contact form.
+For strong legal help, please schedule an appointment with one of our Gladiators in Suits in Nashville, Hendersonville, or Knoxville by calling 615-246-5549 or filling out our contact form.
 We take cases on a contingency fee basis.